MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

 $ npm run build
 $ npm test
 ```

+These should be run **locally** first.
+Then add them to an automated pipeline so they can run in the cloud.

 You can of course leave out a step if it does not make sense for your app, but here I assume they are all needed and in this order.